 If the title has you scratching your head you may not be as nerdy as us, at least not yet.
 Luckily those who are not familiar with all of this jargon can still find answers.
-To find out if this applies to you, read more about what this is and how it may help you.
+To find out if this applies to you, read more about what this is and how it may help you, and ultimately your SEO efforts.
 Although you may not grasp all of it entirely, you can still gain some better insight and be one step closer to understanding yet another important aspect of your online business and marketing efforts.

 • So what is 301?
 This is most commonly used in order for visitors and search engines to find sections of content that have been relocated to a new URL.
 This is done only when content has been permanently relocated.
 Users who stumble across this will probably never realize it, which is kind of the point.